Texas Lottery

 The Texas Lottery is the government-operated lottery available throughout Texas.
+The lottery operates draw games and scratch-off games, with a portion of profit directed towards funds for public education and veteran's programs.

-It was operated by the Texas Lottery Commission, headquartered in downtown Austin, Texas.
-The lottery and its operator, International Game Technology (formerly GTECH Corporation), have been criticized and investigated by Texas lawmakers, and in media, during the course of its three decades of association, sparking government investigations.
+From its inception through 2025, the lottery was operated by the Texas Lottery Commission.
+The lottery and its operator, International Game Technology (formerly GTECH Corporation), have been criticized and investigated by Texas lawmakers and media.
+In 2025, the Lottery Commission was disbanded, and control of the lottery was passed to the Texas Department of Licensing and Regulation.

 History

 Governor Ann Richards "instituted the Texas lottery to supplement school finances", according to the record of the U.S. Congress.
 House Bill 54 was introduced for a state lottery on July 11, 1991.
 The voters of Texas approved an amendment to the Texas Constitution November 5, 1991 authorizing lottery sales in Texas.

 The Texas Lottery Commission created an unusual contest for the Lottery logo; designs from a contracted advertising agency were pitted against designs from the general public.
 One logo from each source was placed in head-to-head competition, and the winning logo, a cowboy hat thrown high in celebration (still in current use) was the public design.
 The winner was Suzan Holten, from Carrollton.

 The lottery's first game was the scratch game Lone Star Millions, with the first ticket sold to Texas Lottery's primary promoter, then Gov. Richards, at Polk's Feed Store in Oak Hill, on May 29, 1992.
 First-day sales of 23.2 million tickets sets a then-world record.
 First-week sales ending June 5 set another world record, with over 102 million tickets.

 Lotto Texas began sales on November 7, 1992, with the first drawing on November 14 and the first jackpot won by a resident of Schulenburg on November 28.